xdTobs/_18_roborally/documentation/taxonomy/taxonomy.md

 - 2 - 2 to 6 players can play the game.

-- 3 - Draw cards from all existing cards that are described in the rules
+- 3 - Utilize all the cards that are described in the rules

 - 4 - Play 5 programming cards in a turn to plan the robot\'s
   movements.